United Nations Climate Change Conference: 2020: UN Climate Change Dialogues (Climate Dialogues)

-Due to the COVID pandemic, COP 26 was postponed.
-In June, the regular SBs were also postponed and instead the "June Momentum for Climate Change" took place - which was an online event only.
+Due to the COVID-19 pandemic, COP 26 was postponed.
+In June, the regular SBs were also postponed and instead the June Momentum for Climate Change took place - which was an online event.
 Building on its success and coupled with the global lockdowns, COP 26 was also transformed into an online event only.
 The meeting was not called a COP, but rather "dialogues".

 2021: COP 26/CMP 16/CMA 3, Glasgow, United Kingdom

-COP 26 was originally scheduled to take place from 9 to 19 November 2020, in Glasgow, United Kingdom, but was postponed to 31 October to 12 November 2021 due to the COVID-19 pandemic.
+COP 26 was originally scheduled to take place from 9 to 19 November 2020, in Glasgow, Scotland, United Kingdom, but was postponed to 31 October to 12 November 2021 due to the COVID-19 pandemic.
 Among other things, this conference led to the development of the Accelerating to Zero coalition to accelerate the phase-out of fossil fuel vehicles, and the Glasgow Climate Pact to "phase down" the use of coal-fired power stations.